Site Overlay

 Key differences from a general pediatrician

-While a general pediatrician cares for infants, children, and adolescents, an adolescent medicine specialist focuses specifically on the unique health challenges of adolescence and young adulthood, such as puberty, identity formation, and increased independence.
+While a general pediatrician cares for infants, children, and adolescents, an adolescent medicine specialist focuses on the unique health challenges of adolescence and young adulthood, including puberty, identity formation, and increased independence.

 Confidentiality